Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Discussion

-Crowded stops, especially those clustered in the City Centre, are noted as a major barrier, with P3 recalling for peak hours that ``[...] if a bus comes, you don't know what number it is.
-Sometimes you could be standing in a queue or a bus shelter and your one could actually come but you can't get to the front to find out the number'', which confirms the work by \citet{Cimarolli2011} discussed in Section~\ref{sec:lit-review}.
-In terms of attitudes and expectations regarding AI, participants express both curiosity and hesitation, agreeing with work on technology adoption by \citet{wong2025olderadults}, but contrary to our pre-analysis assumptions, participants do not express heightened paranoia, scepticism, or distrust.
+Participants express both curiosity and hesitation regarding AI, agreeing with work on technology adoption by \citet{wong2025olderadults}, but contrary to our pre-analysis assumptions, participants do not express heightened paranoia, scepticism, or distrust.
 Our analysis indicates that familiarity with technology plays a key role in shaping attitudes towards future advancements, as participants stress the importance of assistive technology complementing, rather than overwhelm, sensory interdependence.

-While AI and real-time data offer opportunities to enhance accessibility, this study highlights the need for navigation aids that go beyond route guidance.
-P1 imagines AI tools that are personalisable, learning routes over time and only announcing relevant interchanges or stops via non-intrusive audio cues.
-Incorporating profile-based machine learning models, as described by \citet{ZHANG2024102413}, could improve reliability over time.
+While these technological aids offer opportunities to enhance accessibility, our study highlights the need for tools that go beyond route guidance.
+P1 imagines technology that is personalisable, learning routes over time and only announcing relevant interchanges or stops via non-intrusive audio cues.
+Profile-based machine learning models, as described by \citet{ZHANG2024102413}, could improve reliability over time.
 Additionally, such systems should consider supporting haptic or selective auditory information to complement existing sensory inputs \citep{ABIDI2024e31825}.
-Our results also support the shift from infrastructure-based navigation aids such as smart crossings or beacons to more context-aware, personalised, and mobile AI solutions that offer real-time information based on location \citep{MA2023101808}.
+Our results also support the shift from infrastructure-based aids such as smart crossings or beacons to more context-aware, personalised, and mobile solutions \citep{MA2023101808}.

-Limitations of this work include the sample size as well as a geographical focus on Edinburgh, which should be taken into account for generalizations and requires further research across multiple urban areas.
-Follow-up work in this context could benefit from larger and more diverse participant groups through extended data collection periods.
-Additionally, access to more granular live transport data would support a deeper analysis of the key barriers to accessibility, leading to more accurate data-driven recommendations.
+Broader limitations of this work include the sample size as well as a geographical focus on Edinburgh, which should be taken into account for generalisations and requires further research across multiple urban areas.
+More specifically, for accessibility, the lack of direct information for public transport vehicles and stops, previously described in detail in Section~\ref{sec:limitations}, is a frequent problem in related research.
+Measures are, therefore, often based on available geospatial information, for example \citet{Fransen2015} exploring ``spatial exclusion'' in the public transport system of Flanders, Belgium to address accessibility, or \citet{Dianin2024} and \citet{Lee2018} analysing ``space-time accessibility'' in the M{\"u}hlwald municipality of South Tyrol, Italy and the city of Columbus, Ohio in the United States, respectively.